Detroit is old and one win wont change that.

 - Barrie likes this

-Pavel datsyuk is the best player in the world because he snatches the puck from unsuspecting forwards, followed by the filthy dangling of 2 unworthy defenceman, finishing it up by doing "the datsyuk" on his victims.
-The end result is a calm skate back to his bench ,and then home to his multiple girlfriends back in the motherland.
+Pavel datsyuk is the best player in the world because he snatches the puck from unsuspecting players and follows it up by the simultaneous undressing of the defence pairing.
+The end result is a calm skate back to his bench where he can bask in the praise of his multiple girlfriends from the motherland.

 Posted 07 May 2010 - 11:44 AM